-The following lists the directors who serve on boards of publicly-traded companies that are affiliated with Canadian Utilities.
+The following lists the director nominees who serve on boards of publicly-traded companies that are affiliated with Canadian Utilities.
 ATCO is the controlling share owner of Canadian Utilities.
 CU Inc. is a public company controlled by Canadian Utilities.
 Sentgraf is the parent company of ATCO and AKITA Drilling Ltd., both of which are public companies.
 None of the directors serve together on the boards of other public companies, except as disclosed below.

 Director ATCO Ltd. CU Inc. AKITA Drilling Ltd.

 Loraine M. Charlton Director Director

 Robert J. Normand Director

+Robert J. Routs Director

 Nancy C. Southern Chair Chair Deputy Chair

 Linda A. Southern-Heathcott Vice Chair Vice Chair Chair

 Roger J. Urwin Director

-Charles W. Wilson [] Director Director